Vulcan 900 Classic LT

 October 20, 2007 Partly cloudy 16c 8726 km

 Just returned from Port Dover, first time ever scraping the floorboards (left side) while trying to stay ahead of a blue sport bike.
 But I was not leaning my shoulders into the curve, as I had almost forgotten about the "cornering clearance problem".
 It scraped at the rear of the floorboard, without touching the protective scrapers on the front.
 I realized the scrapers should have been mounted at the back of the floorboards.
-Maybe that's why I couldn't scrape the floorboards, while many testers said it was easy to do.

 The coolant overflow tank is normal, which I checked today.
 And I washed the bike for the first time since I bought it (I mean a full wash with bucket of water and rag etc.) Wow does it ever look new again.